mabeijianxi/small-video-record/document/README_EN.md

 [查看中文文档](https://github.com/mabeijianxi/small-video-record)

 Used for capturing audio and video in Android system.
-The bottom layer uses FFmpeg encoding to compression processing (in small-video-record2, C code and Java code are all open source.).
+The bottom layer uses FFmpeg to compression processing (in small-video-record2, C source code and Java source code are all open).

 ## The effect is as follows:
 ![sample](https://github.com/mabeijianxi/small-video-record/blob/master/image/new_sample.gif)